 Rectors 2017 - 2021

-NHH’s rector team consists of the rector, the deputy rector and three vice-rectors.
+NHH’s rector team consists of the rector and four vice-rectors.
 The chair of the NHH board is externally appointed.

 Rector Øystein Thøgersen is NHH’s academic and administrative leader and acts as the school’s official representative.
 He took office 1 August 2017 and will serve for a fixed term of four years.

-Deputy Rector and Vice Rector for Academic Affairs Linda Nøstbakken deputises for the rector when required.
-In addition NHH has three vice-rectors with responsibility for respectively research, faculty management and HR, and innovation and development.
+NHH has four vice-rectors with responsibility for respectively academic affairs, research, faculty management and HR, and innovation and development.

 Øystein Thøgersen, Rector